 For a small category, write for its category of presheaves and write for the full subcategory on those presheaves which are retracts of objects in , under the Yoneda embedding.
 Then the Yoneda embedding

 For instance (Lurie, lemma 18.104.22.168).

 The functor that forms idempotent completion is the monad induced from the adjunction between categories and semicategories given by the forgetful functor and its right adjoint.
 More details on this are at Semicategory - Relation to categories.

-By a “smooth manifold”, we mean a finite-dimensional (paracompact, Hausdorff) manifold without boundary.
-Let be the category of smooth manifolds and smooth maps, and let be the full subcategory whose objects are open sets in finite-dimensional Euclidean spaces.
+Let be the category of smooth manifolds and smooth maps, where by a “smooth manifold”, we mean a finite-dimensional, second-countable, Hausdorff, manifold without boundary.
+Let be the full subcategory whose objects are the open subspaces of finite-dimensional Cartesian spaces.

 The subcategory exhibits as an idempotent-splitting completion of .

 By lemma 1, it suffices to prove that